tttp/civi-charlatan/README.md

 Amber Effertz aisha_lockman@nesciunt.com  0800 475 3134
 ...

+Testing with node on the same laptop as civi, generates 2000 individuals (+their employees) in less than 3 min.

-To make it easier to clean if needed, the source is "charlatan".
+To make it easier to clean if needed, the source is "imaginary friend".